ethereumjs/ethereumjs-monorepo/packages/vm/README.md

 This library supports the blob transaction type introduced with [EIP-4844](https://eips.ethereum.org/EIPS/eip-4844).

+### EIP-7702 EAO Code Transactions Support (outdated)

+This library support the execution of [EIP-7702](https://eips.ethereum.org/EIPS/eip-7702) EOA code transactions (see tx library for full documentation) with `runTx()` or the wrapping `runBlock()` execution methods starting with `v3.1.0`, see [this test setup](https://github.com/ethereumjs/ethereumjs-monorepo/blob/master/packages/vm/test/api/EIPs/eip-7702.spec.ts) for a more complete example setup on how to run code from an EOA.

+Note: Things move fast with `EIP-7702` and the currently released implementation is based on [this](https://github.com/ethereum/EIPs/blob/14400434e1199c57d912082127b1d22643788d11/EIPS/eip-7702.md) commit and therefore already outdated.
+An up-to-date version will be released along our breaking release round planned for early September 2024.

 ### EIP-7685 Requests Support

 This libary supports blocks including the following [EIP-7685](https://eips.ethereum.org/EIPS/eip-7685) requests: